Skip to main content

 Written by Lauren Coldrick

 Up Learn tracks student progress in several smart ways, helping you see who’s engaging, how much they’re learning, and who might need a nudge or some extra help.
-Learn how students use the platform and how you can use each feature to understand if they’re on track for exam success 🌟

 How do my students work through the course?

-For each activity students complete, they will receive a score based on how many questions they got correct.
-They will also receive XP, or experience points.
-These act as rewards for completing activities, but we also use them to record the productive hours students spend on the platform ⏱️
+Each section is made up of a combination of these activities.
+For each activity students complete, they will receive a score based on the number of correct answers.
+They will also receive XP, or experience points, as rewards for completing activities 🌟

 How do my students complete an assignment?

-How do my students increase their section score?
+How do my students combat memory decay?

 How do I know how prepared my students are for exams?